The Problem: Social media is omnipresent in our society but is not really representative of reality.

 You don’t have to go cold turkey on social media to escape the culture of comparing it fosters.
 Sure, it can make you happy to quit it, but deleting your profile can also deepen the feelings of social isolation.
 I’ve personally run the gamut of social media personas: one month I was the divine creator of my perfect life and the next the brooding, isolated black sheep.
 Stay steady and sane by following these 3 tips:

-Keep Everything in Perspective: The way to combat a filtered, concentrated version of life first is to take everything you see or read with a grain of salt.
+- Keep Everything in Perspective: The way to combat a filtered, concentrated version of life first is to take everything you see or read with a grain of salt.
 Be happy for your friends if they succeed, but draw a line in the sand when you see an album of professional self-portraits.
-Of course someone will look flawless when they’re bathed in studio lighting!
+Of course, someone will look flawless when they’re bathed in studio lighting!

 It’s frivolous to think we can completely change how people present themselves on social media.
-What we can control is how we view, react, respond as individuals to others and ourselves.
+What we can control is how we view, react, and respond as individuals to others and ourselves.